pytroll/pytroll/web/source/index.rst

 .. note::
-   The first Pytroll workshop held in Norrköping, Sweden, end of November, 2012, is soon coming to an end.
-9 people from Holland, Finland, Romania and EUMETSAT joined up with the pytroll teams at DMI and SMHI, to learn more on the pytroll tools and how it can be used in their local environments for satellite data production.
+   The first Pytroll workshop held in Norrköping, Sweden, end of November, 2012, has come to an end.
+9 people from Holland, Finland, Romania and EUMETSAT joined up with the pytroll teams at DMI and SMHI, to get more acquainted with the pytroll tools and how it can be used in their local environments for satellite data production.

    +---------+---------+--------------+
    | |pict1| | |pict2| | |figuretext| |